 As mentioned, the Kyoto Protocol is the first additional protocol to the UNFCCC – United Nations Framework Convention on Climate Change.
 This is the first international agreement to fight climate change, established in 1992.
 It is signed by 197 countries, making it a nearly universal treaty.
 More so, the abbreviation also refers to the UN climate change secretariat.
 Which is located in Bonn, Germany.

 The Kyoto Protocol

-Each nation has individual targets to work towards.
-These targets follow the principles of the UNFCCC.
+Each nation had individual targets to work towards.
+These targets followed the principles of the UNFCCC.
 Meaning that it put a greater pressure on Annex I countries.
-For example, it sets binding emission reduction targets for 37 industrialised countries, the EU and the so called economies in transition.
-The latter is a group of nations that count as Annex I countries because their economies are growing.
+For example, it set binding emission reduction targets for 37 industrialised countries, the EU and the so called economies in transition.
+The latter was a group of nations that counted as Annex I countries because their economies were growing.

 Success or failure?

 In 2012, the emissions of the industrialised nations that had signed it.
 For example, by 2012, emissions had dropped by 20 % compared to the level in 1990.
 The European Union had cut emissions with 19 % and countries such as Germany 23 %.
 These numbers show some of the positive effects of the Kyoto protocol.
 However, the overall global emissions had gone up about 38 %.

 One of the issues was that the worlds leading greenhouse gas emitters, China and the United States, failed to reduce their emissions.
 The United States, which counted as an Annex I nation, never signed the Kyoto Protocol.
-More so, China counted as a Non-Annex I nation (a developing nation).
-Which means that the binding part of the Kyoto Protocol did not apply to China.
+More so, China counted as a Non-Annex I nation (not an industrialised nation).
+Which meant that the binding part of the Kyoto Protocol did not apply to China.
 These two nations are the world’s greatest emitters of greenhouse gases.
 Today, China is responsible for about 27 % of the emissions while the US stands for 11 % of the global total.